 What if the referral is from a nursing facility?

 A nursing facility must submit a Nursing Facility Notice of Action (NOA) (15-031) for all Medicaid clients in the facility (for financial).
-The facility must also submit an form so that a Social Service Specialist (SSS)/Nursing Facility Case Manager (NFCM) is assigned to the case.
+The facility must also submit an Intake and Referral form so that a Social Service Specialist (SSS)/Nursing Facility Case Manager (NFCM) is assigned to the case.

 Once a referral is received from a Nursing Facility, the Intake staff will review Barcode to determine financial status, check eligibility in ACES and determine if the individual is in CARE.
 If an application is submitted or the individual is Medicaid eligible, assign to appropriate NFCM for functional assessment and refer to Chapter 10 of the LTC Manual for clarification.